 With this in mind, let’s take a look at 3 reasons why we love Real-Time Media Buying and you should too!

 Real-time bidding enables brands to bid on individual impressions rather than agreeing to a predetermined price.
 Buying online media in real-time is cost-effective, reduces waste, and prevents advertisers from overpaying for media.
 Real-time bidding means brands only pay what an impression is truly worth.

 2. Targeting Technology

-Advertisers are becoming more aware of the benefits of first and third party data to target desired audiences.
-With the help of third party data, vendors and advertisers can create a detailed profile of their target consumer, by modelling the attributes of existing customers.
-By taking advantage of first party data, advertisers can optimize their audience based on known quantities – their own customer base.
-Real time bidding allows advertisers to access the media they want, for the people they choose.
+Advertisers are becoming more aware of the benefits of first and third-party data to target desired audiences.
+With the help of third-party data, vendors and advertisers can create a detailed profile of their target consumer, by modeling the attributes of existing customers.
+By taking advantage of first-party data, advertisers can optimize their audience based on known quantities – their own customer base.
+Real-time bidding allows advertisers to access the media they want, for the people they choose.